Rules

 - Provide a budget for each season’s activities.

-- Deposit all moneys collected within 3 days of receipt and furnish documentation of same
+- Deposit all moneys collected within 3 days of receipt and furnish documentation of same upon demand.

-- Demand and keep proper documentation of all expenditures according to accepted
+- Demand and keep proper documentation of all expenditures according to accepted accounting procedures.

-- Prepare financial statement at the beginning of the season and at the Mid-Season Captain’s
+- Prepare financial statement at the beginning of the season and at the Mid-Season Captain’s meeting.

-- Shall be required by a majority vote of the Board for any expenditure over $50.00 and shall
+- Shall be required by a majority vote of the Board for any expenditure over $50.00 and shall be cosignatory with at least 1 other officer on all SDPL accounts.

-Board (FTB) and the Internal Revenue Service (IRS) as well as maintain the records to support the
+- Provide all reports required to maintain the SDPL non-profit status, including but not limited to the CA secretary of State (SoS), Franchise Tax Board (FTB) and the Internal Revenue Service (IRS) as well as maintain the records to support the filings.

 4.11.5 STATISTICIAN:

-to: team standings, team rosters and Top 20 list.
+- Responsible for all entries of league standings including, but not limited to team standings, team rosters and Top 20 list.

-- Shall make updates to Bylaws, Match Policy, Rules and Histories.
-Certifying and retaining the
+- Update Bylaws, Match Policy, Rules and Histories.
+Certifying and retaining the original copies of these Bylaws as shall be amended.

-- Shall maintain “user friendly” instructions for the performance of the Statistician’s job duties
+- Shall maintain “user friendly” instructions for the performance of the Statistician’s job duties pertaining to the league standing sheets and shall do the typesetting for the handbook.

-- Shall also review the score sheets for disputes and forfeits ensuring that the original score
+- Shall also review the score sheets for disputes and forfeits ensuring that the original score sheet is filed properly.

 4.11.6 COMMUNITY RELATIONS:

-- Shall be responsible for maintaining an ongoing contact with local publications, providing
+- Shall be responsible for maintaining an ongoing contact with local publications, providing them with league statistics and upcoming event information.

-- Shall assist Statistician in procurement of ads for the handbook and other league
+- Shall assist Statistician in procurement of ads for the handbook and other league publications as needed.

 - Shall be responsible for coordination of all Gay and Lesbian Pride events.